 - Get involved in extracurricular activities that are meaningful to you; develop your specific talents.

 - STEM (Science, Technology, Engineering, Math)

 - Plan to provide specific examples of how you have contributed to your community in meaningful ways as you write your application essays.

 - 4 years of English

 - 2 or more years of foreign language

 * Due to the limited availability of ACT and SAT exam options during the COVID-19 global pandemic, most applicants are not required to submit a standardized test score to be considered for admission to BYU for spring, summer, fall 2021 and winter 2022.
 Applicants may choose to submit a test score if they feel it would strengthen their application; however, applicants who do not submit a test score will not be at a disadvantage.
 Applicants will be able to submit their application without an ACT or SAT test score by either the priority or final deadline.
-However, applicants will need to submit an official score by the date listed in the ACT/SAT deadline column if they would like it considered in their application evaluation.
+However, applicants will need to submit an official score by the date listed in the ACT/SAT deadline column if they would like it considered in their evaluation.